kubernetes/sig-release/releases/release-1.16/README.md

 burn that list down.
 SIG representatives will be asked to attend if their SIG has specific outstanding issues that are blocking the release.

-Please subscribe to [Kubernetes Release Calendar] for joining this Meeting, it may conflict with other community meetings.
+Please subscribe to the [Kubernetes Release Calendar][kubernetes-release-calendar] to see meeting events.
+Burndown meetings may conflict with other community meetings.
 Please prioritize this meeting if a member of the release team asks you to attend.